awestruct/awestruct.github.io/getting_started.md

 ## Edit, save, reload, repeat

+    $ awestruct --dev

+Then just browse to [http://localhost:4242/](http://localhost:4242).
-`awestruct` provides a simple server to make viewing your site during development easier.
+Awestruct provides a simple server to make viewing your site during development easier.
 Your site will auto-rebuild as you change source files.

-    $ awestruct --dev

-Then just browse to [http://localhost:4242/](http://localhost:4242)